 The number of users excluded from your analysis can be seen in the metric details and trends view in the Excluded column of the Sample population section.

 Any changes to the definition of a split other than modifying tags or editing the description will trigger a new version in Split with metric values reset to zero for that version.
 For example, increasing the percentage of users receiving the on treatment.
 By tracking version changes, Split counts only the events relevant to a particular treatment, and treats each targeting rule as a distinct sample population to compare.
-Note that you cannot look at your data across versions.

 As the version is changed, Split runs a final 15-minute calculation after the change so that you can revisit your results in the future.